 Doctors are working to learn more about pancreas NETs, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with this type of tumor.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Anti-angiogenesis therapy.
 As discussed in the Types of Treatment section, anti-angiogenesis therapies are a type of targeted therapy used to treat advanced pancreas NETs.
-A number of new anti-angiogenesis therapies similar to sunitinib are being tested in clinical trials for pancreas NETs.
-These drugs are all taken orally.
+New anti-angiogenesis therapies similar to sunitinib are being tested in clinical trials for pancreas NETs.
+These drugs are all taken orally, which means by mouth.

 Palliative care/supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current pancreas NET treatments to improve comfort and quality of life for patients.

 If you would like additional information about the latest areas of research regarding pancreas NETs, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.